47 Brilliant Gluing Tips and Tricks

 Always-Full Glue Bottle

 Is your glue bottle half full or half empty?
 Now no matter how much glue is in the bottle, it seems like it’s full because when you store the bottle upside down in this handy stand.
 To make it, take a 3 x 3-in. block of wood and drill a 1-1/4 in. hole in the middle a little deeper than the wide part of the cap.
-Next, drill a 5/8-in. hole for the neck as shown.
-Thanks to Bruce Kieffer for this timesaving tip.
+Then drill a 5/8-in. hole for the neck as shown.

 Spread Glue With a Notched Trowel